 III.
 B+C|A Independent Study Application

-Independent study provides an opportunity for students to work one-on-one with a faculty member through directed reading or supervised research.
+Independent study provides an opportunity for students to work one-on-one with a faculty member on directed research or projects.
 Typically, independent study is reserved for students at an advanced level within their major who have demonstrated initiative and serioues engagement with the material in their previous course work.

-For the fall 2017 semester, the following faculty are advising independent study students in architecture:
+For the 2018-2019 academic year, the following faculty members are advising independent study students in architecture:

 As part of the proposal and approval process, students must submit two sets of the following documents (1 set to the student’s research adviser and 1 set to the department chair) during the registration period a semester prior, or, with departmental permission, no later than one week before the first day of classes:

-1. A completed copy of the ARCH UN3998 Independent Study Approval Form
+1. FORM: A completed copy of the ARCH UN3998 Independent Study Approval Form

-2. A 1-page work abstract describing the purpose and plan for the the independent study project, including the format of the final project and the proposed deliverables
+2. ABSTRACT: A 1-page work abstract describing the purpose and plan for the the independent study project, including the format of the final project and the proposed deliverables

-3. A schedule of work for the semester/year in which independent study will occur, indicating when deliverables will be completed, how often they are meeting with their faculty advisor, etc.
+3. SCHEDULE: A schedule of work for the semester/year in which independent study will occur, indicating when deliverables will be completed, how often they are meeting with their faculty advisor, etc.

-4. A bibliography for research (including specific readings)
+4. BIBLIOGRAPHY: A bibliography for research (including specific readings)

 IV.
 Courses at the GSAPP